RobertTalbert/discretecs/MTH225-Winter2025/assignments/Application Analysis April 16 reattempt solutions.md

 # Application/Analysis Exam reattempt solution guides

 This document has solutions for both of the Application/Analysis Exam reattempts from April 16.
-Links to the original exam forms, with the questions, are provided at the top of each section.
+Links to the original exam forms, with the questions, are provided on the [Class Page](https://docs.google.com/document/d/1pCxYpwLsHa9ciZv4zrtCH2P3aEM6g6Za2onQsOJCung/edit?pli=1&tab=t.0) entry for April 16.

 ## Exam 1 reattempt solutions